kmlhtpgl/sepura_task_kh/README.md

   python --version

 ## Project Structure

 project-folder
 -logfile.txt          # Your log file
 -process_usage.py     # The Python script
 -README.md            # This readme file

+## How to Use

+1. Save your log file as logfile.txt and place it in the same directory as the script.

+2. Save the script as process_usage.py in the same folder.

+3. Open a terminal or command prompt and navigate to the folder.

+4. Run the script:
+    python process_usage.py

 ## Output